mkomsija/ESP32andTritonImageClassification/README.md

 # ESP32andTritonImageClassification
-A small project to demonstrate how a 32-bit MCU can be connected to a Triton Inference Server
+A small project to demonstrate how a 32-bit MCU with a camera can be connected to a Triton Inference Server for Image Classificaiton